logica0419/proposals/2025/GopherCon UK/proposal.md

    - To learn advanced Go memory concepts, we need to understand the basics of a broad range of functionalities
      - We can acquire this only by grasping the "what" and "why" of each functionality
      - Let's focus on the "what" and "why", not the "how": the most efficient path from 0 to hero
-2. What memory is: Ancient memory management (1min)
+2. What memory is and memory management on OS (2min)
    - Memory = temporary data storage for the process
+   - Virtual memory
+     - One memory space for one process
+3. Ancient memory management (3min)
+   - Memory address
-   - Direct data insertion to memory (data management of assembly)
+   - Direct data insertion to memory
+     - (Example) Assembly
-3. Era of variables: the stack and the heap (4min)
+4. Era of variables: the stack and the heap (10min)
    - (Pain) Programmers need to know all the addresses
    - High-level programming language arose
      - Variable = abstraction of data